You Are Here: Home › How to Play Table Tennis › The Grip

 With the shake-hands grip, the racket handle is held in the palm of your hand so that the start of the racket head fits snugly into the "V" shape formed by your thumb and first finger.

-Your fingers should lie roughly parallel with the straight edge of the rubber at the base of the racket head.
+Your first finger should lie roughly parallel with the straight edge of the rubber at the base of the racket head.
 This enables you to have good control over the racket angle.

 The grip should be firm but not tight and the racket should form an extension of your hand and forearm.